Healthy Brain Diet

 A 2014 review found that nuts can improve cognition and prevent neurodegenerative diseases.

-Peter Pribis and Barbara Shukitt-Hale wrote that “there is growing evidence that the synergy and interaction of all of the nutrients and other bioactive components in nuts and berries can have a beneficial effect on the brain and cognition” (2014).
+Peter Pribis and Barbara Shukitt-Hale wrote that, “There is growing evidence that the synergy and interaction of all of the nutrients and other bioactive components in nuts and berries can have a beneficial effect on the brain and cognition” (Pribis & Shukitt-Hale, 2014).
+Nuts contain several nutrients that contribute to the health of the brain.
+Overall, nuts and seeds contain â€‹healthy fats, antioxidants and vitamin E.

 Whole Grains

 Whole grains are first harvested as a whole grain kernel consisting of layers of bran, germ and endosperm.
 Processing of grains strips the grain of these healthy layers.
 Accordingly, overly processed foods lack nutrients.
-Accordingly, we should consume whole unprocessed grains for maximin benefit.
+Accordingly, we should consume whole unprocessed grains for maximum benefit.

 These outer coverings contain healthy vitamins, minerals and fiber as well as carbohydrates, some protein and healthy unsaturated fats.
 Basically, when you have a choice, always opt for 100% whole grain over refined or enriched.

-“Whole grains, such as oats, barley, and quinoa are rich in many of the B vitamins that work to reduce inflammation of the brain, potentially preserving your memory (Cleveland Clinic).
+“Whole grains, such as oats, barley, and quinoa are rich in many of the B vitamins that work to reduce inflammation of the brain, potentially preserving your memory” (Cleveland Clinic).

 Other Foods Found to Improve Brain Health